ItsGamerik/get-img/README.md

 ## description

-Index images in channel with a simple command and save the links to a file.
+Index images in a discord channel with a simple command and save the links to a file.

 ## commands